5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/ecology/wetlands.md

 ## Projected risk of ecological change to wetlands given alterations to the intensity, duration and frequency of droughts under climate change

-1. Droughts can alter the processes that govern ecosystems, causing changes to physical character, species occurrences and numbers, their interactions and benefits they provide to people.
+1. Droughts can alter the processes that govern ecosystems, causing changes to physical character, species occurrences and numbers, their interactions and benefits they provide to people
-2. River-fed wetland ecosystems are more resilient to drought than rain-fed wetlands.
+2. River-fed wetland ecosystems are more resilient to drought than rain-fed wetlands
-3. Wetlands in the south and east of England and Wales are more likely to be altered by climate change than those in the north and west.
+3. Wetlands in the south and east of England and Wales are more likely to be altered by climate change than those in the north and west

 <!--
 {% include
+/*
 image.html
 image="Mike1.jpg"
 caption="Projected risk of ecological change to wetlands given alterations to the intensity, duration and frequency of droughts under climate change."
+*/
 %}
 -->